-A. To be eligible for award consideration for the 94th Awards year, a short film must fulfill one of the following qualifying criteria between October 1, 2020, and September 30, 2021.
+A. To be eligible for award consideration for the 95th Awards year, a short film must fulfill one of the following qualifying criteria between October 1, 2021, and September 30, 2022.
 This qualification must take place within two years of the film's completion date.

-1. The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra Costa]; Chicago [Cook County, Illinois]; Miami [Miami-Dade County, Florida]; and Atlanta [Fulton County, Georgia], for a run of at least seven consecutive days with at least one screening a day prior to public exhibition or distribution by any nontheatrical means.
+1. The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra Costa]; Chicago [Cook County, Illinois]; Miami [Miami-Dade County, Florida]; and Atlanta [Fulton County, Georgia], for a run of at least seven consecutive days with at least one screening a day, prior to public exhibition or distribution by any nontheatrical means.
 The picture also must appear in the theater listings along with the appropriate dates and screening time(s).
-Drive-in theaters are included as a qualifying commercial venue in the above metro areas (must run for seven consecutive days with at least one screening daily).
-For films that were unable to complete a planned theatrical release, due to the theater closures, filmmakers may appeal for an exemption.
-Appeals may be required to provide proof or documentation of the intended theatrical release.
+Drive-in theaters are included as a qualifying commercial venue in the above metro areas (films must run for seven consecutive days with at least one screening daily).

 All eligible motion pictures must be publicly exhibited by means of 35mm or 70mm film, or in a 24-or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master - Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000); and image and sound files packaged as Digital Cinema Packages (DCPs) in the "SMPTE DCP" format.
-SMPTE DCP refers to SMPTE ST 429-2 and related specifications.
+SMPTE DCP refers to SMPTE ST 429-2:2020 D-Cinema Packaging - DCP Operational Constraints and related specifications.
 (Blu-ray format does not meet Digital Cinema requirements.)